objectbox/objectbox-java/README.md

   </a>
 </p>

-# ObjectBox - Fast and Efficient Java Database (Android, JVM)
+# ObjectBox - Fast and Efficient Java Database (Android, JVM) with Vector Search

-ObjectBox Java is a simple yet powerful database designed specifically for **Java and Kotlin** applications.
+ObjectBox Java is a lightweight yet powerful on-device database & vector database designed specifically for **Java and Kotlin** applications.
 Store and manage data effortlessly in your Android or JVM Linux, macOS or Windows app with ObjectBox.
+Easily manage vector data alongside your objects and perform superfast on-device vector search to empower your apps with RAG AI, generative AI, and similarity search.
-Enjoy exceptional speed, frugal resource usage, and environmentally-friendly development. 💚
+Enjoy exceptional speed, battery-friendly resource usage, and environmentally-friendly development. 💚

 ### Demo code